Skip to main content

 What it comes down to

 It doesn't pretend to be a lawyer.
 It won't replace professional advice when the stakes are high.
-But it gives you something immediately useful -- clarity, direction, and the confidence to take your next step instead of letting a letter sit unopened on your kitchen counter for two weeks.
+But it gives you something immediately useful.
+Clarity, direction, a draft reply when you need one, and a timeline that keeps everything visible.
+That's better than letting a letter sit unopened on your kitchen counter for two weeks because you're not sure what it says.

-Confusion around official documents isn't a niche inconvenience.
-People lose real time, real money, and real peace of mind because the important part of a letter is the least readable part.
+Confusion around important documents isn't a niche inconvenience.
+People lose real time, real money, and real peace of mind because the important part of a document is the least readable part.
 Docgate changes that.
-And honestly, that's one of the more meaningful things AI can do -- not novelty, not noise, just practical clarity when it matters.
+And honestly, that's one of the more meaningful things AI can do.
+Not novelty, not noise, just practical clarity when it matters.

 Need help with a document right now?

-Upload an official letter, notice, or contract and get the meaning, deadline, and next step in clear language.
+Upload a letter, notice, contract, or other important document and get the meaning, deadline, and next step in clear language.